vlm/zip-fix-filename-encoding/README.md

 # About

-Convert filenames inside ZIP archives from being Windows-1251 (CP-1251) to UTF-8.
+Convert filenames inside ZIP archives from older Russian encodings (koi8-r, cp866, windows-1251) to UTF-8.

 This tool does not touch the file contents, it just renames the files.

 # Build and Install